How to Raise for DePIN in 2026 When VCs Got More Selective

 What they do: Decentralized fiber backbone for high-performance blockchain networking

-Round details: $28M at $400M valuation; co-led by Multicoin Capital and Dragonfly Capital; Foundation Capital, Borderless Capital, Jump Crypto participating.
+Round details: raised $28M at $400M valuation; co-led by Multicoin Capital and Dragonfly Capital; Foundation Capital, Borderless Capital, Jump Crypto participating.
 Angels include Solana co-founders Anatoly Yakovenko and Raj Gokal.

 Why it closed: